anuragrao04/whos_your_classmate/README.md

 ## Description

-This is a simple C program that helps colleges like PES divide students into classrooms more efficiently rather than making it purely SRN based.
+This is a simple C program that helps schools and colleges divide students into classrooms based on their GPAs.
+This eliminates the random nature of random allotment/SRN based allotment.
+It makes sure that there is a normal distribution of marks in every classroom.

 ## Usage